quinncheong/IS213-driver-app/README.md

   Kong Admin URL: http://kong:8001
   ```
 5. Go to Snapshots located on bottom right of the sidebar
-6. Select _IMPORT FROM FILE_ and import ./tools/kongSnapshot.json
+6. Select IMPORT FROM FILE and import `./tools/kongSnapshot.json`
-7. Click on _DETAILS_ for the new snapshot created which ends with Ninjatruck
+7. Click on DETAILS for the new snapshot created which ends with Ninjatruck
-8. Select _RESTORE_, tick all of the boxes, and click on _IMPORT OBJECTS_
+8. Select RESTORE, tick all of the boxes, and click on IMPORT OBJECTS
-9. Repeat step 8 until there is only 1 failed item left being under _key-auths_
+9. Repeat step 8 until there is only 1 failed item left being under key-auths
-10. Select _CONSUMERS_ on the side bar and select driver
+10. Select CONSUMERS on the side bar and select driver
-11. Click on _Credentials_ and select _API KEYS_
+11. Click CREDENTIALS and select API KEYS
-12. Select _CREATE API KEY_ and key in: _BtqGD0VZBhHgFiIm2fbfA5zdzXmN6Coz_ and _SUBMIT_
+12. Select CREATE API KEY and key in: `BtqGD0VZBhHgFiIm2fbfA5zdzXmN6Coz` and SUBMIT

 ## Prerequisites
-* Docker version 20.10.13, build a224086
+* Docker version - 20.10.13
 * Node - v16.13.0

 Ensure you are running the same version by running the packages with `--version` in the terminal